If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

 What Is Series B Funding?

-Series B funding is the third official stage of the startup financing process and the second stage of the venture capital financing where a growing established startup company scores funding from venture capital firms to expand its operations, in return for startup equity.
+Series B funding is the third official stage of the startup financing process and the second stage of venture capital financing, where a growing established startup company scores funding from venture capital firms to expand its operations in return for startup equity.

 Series B funding is required to

 Just like the Series A funding round, the Series B funding round involves more than one investor (usually venture capitalists and private equity funds), which is led by one investor with the most investment which acts as an anchor.

 Startup Valuation At The Time Of Series B Stage

 Unlike other rounds, startups raise series B funding at different stages and for different reasons.
 This increases the range of the investment raised and the startup valuation.
 The post-money valuation of a startup raising series B investment is anywhere from $30 million to a billion.